JesperDramsch/phd-thesis/transfer-learning-in-automatic-seismic-interpretation/index.rst

 technique that uses a dnns pre-trained on a different data set that is usually larger and more diverse, which is then fine-tuned to the target data. dnns are notorious for needing large numbers of diverse annotated samples.
-That is often prohibitive to geoscience applications of ml, where data is expensive and difficult to acquire, labelling by experts is complicated and prone to bias (Bond et al. 2007), and often only available within commercial environments.
-In (Jesper Sören Dramsch and Lüthje 2018b) we show that sotas cnns pre-trained on a natural image data set (ImageNet, cf. `11.2.2.4 <#book:dl>`__) can be transferred to perform asi.
+That is often prohibitive to geoscience applications of machine learning, where data is expensive and difficult to acquire, labelling by experts is complicated and prone to bias (Bond et al. 2007), and often only available within commercial environments.
+In (Jesper Sören Dramsch and Lüthje 2018b) we show that sotas convolutional neural networks pre-trained on a natural image data set (ImageNet, cf. `11.2.2.4 <#book:dl>`__) can be transferred to perform asi.
 This paper forms the central contribution of this chapter.